ABBEL: Learning Natural-Language Belief States for Memory-Efficient Interaction: Acknowledgments

-\subsubsection{Acknowledgments}
+Studying ABBEL in more realistic settings is an important future direction.
+For instance, ABBEL updates beliefs at every step, whereas in practice summaries may be updated less frequently to reduce inference costs and information loss~\citep{cursor2026selfsummarization}.
+Additionally, although we show ABBEL generalizes beyond its training horizon, we did not evaluate in settings with horizons greater than 20 steps.
+Several scientific questions also remain open.
+In particular, we did not examine in detail how supervising belief generation affects action selection and reasoning behavior beyond high level performance and memory usage metrics--it is possible that training separate models for belief generation and action selection may further improve performance by reducing task interference~\citep{team2026grandcode}.
+More broadly, while we only investigate the potential for supervising belief updates, ABBEL also enables other new forms of supervision such as guiding information-seeking actions by their effects on beliefs.
+Exploring these directions remains a promising avenue for future research.

+\section{Acknowledgments}

-We would like to thank Stuart Russell, Dilip Arumugam, Syrielle Montariol, and Cameron Allen for valuable discussions.
-This material is supported in part by the Center for Human-Compatible AI (CHAI), an Ai2 Young Investigator Award, and Modal.
+We would like to thank Stuart Russell, Cameron Allen, Dilip Arumugam, Ethan Mendes, Jitesh Jain, David He, Kevin Rojas and Shrenik Bhansali for insightful discussions, and Benjamin Plaut, Cameron Allen and Syrielle Montariol for valuable feedback on drafts.
+This material is supported in part by the Center for Human-Compatible AI (CHAI), an Ai2 Young Investigator Award, Modal Labs, an Amazon Research Award, a gift from Google, a Technical AI Safety Research award from Coefficient Giving, and an NVIDIA Academic Grant Program award.